 No permit shall be required for the following signs.
-These signs shall conform to all other regulations set forth in §§1-1701 and 1-1706.
+These signs shall conform to all other regulations set forth in §1-1701 and §1-1706.
 Such signs are deemed not to create nuisance situations that would threaten the health, safety, or welfare of persons in the Township.
 All owners of such signs, however, must still comply with all applicable standards of this Chapter, including the responsibility for maintenance of signs in good and safe repair.

-A. Directional, Information, or Public Service Signs.

-(1) Includes signs which advertise the availability of rest rooms, telephone, accessibility to the disabled, or similar public conveniences.

-(2) Includes signs which advertise meeting times and places of nonprofit service or charitable clubs and organizations.

-(3) Includes the following types of signs at business, commercial, or industrial premises.

-(a) Those which indicate pedestrian and vehicular traffic control, such as "entrance," "exit," "enter only," "one-way traffic," and graphics painted on paving surfaces, such as arrows and crosswalks.

-(b) Those which are listed in §1-1704, above.

-(c) Those which indicate hours of operation.

-(d) Those which indicate methods of payment, such as "pay with cash," "pay with credit card," credit card logos or symbols.

-(4) Does not include signs which advertise any commercial establishment, activity, organization, product, good, or any service other than services indicated in subsections (3)(b), (3)(c), and (3)(d), above.

-B. Trespassing signs.

-C. Real estate signs, small residential advertisement style only, as specified in 1-1706.

-D. Home occupation signs.

-E. Agricultural signs.

-F. Traffic signs officially erected by the Commonwealth of Pennsylvania or New London Township.

-G. Temporary roadwork signs that warn or provide notice.
-These signs may be erected by the Commonwealth of Pennsylvania, New London Township, a contractor possessing a valid Township road or highway occupancy permit for the work, or a contractor specifically authorized by the Township.

-H. Non-professional signs with a 72-hour removal limit only.
-Any other temporary signs, as per §1-1707, shall require a permit in accordance with the terms of §1-1710.

-I. Temporary duration professional signs that are no larger than 6 square feet in area.
+- 1. Directional, Information, or Public Service Signs. - A. Includes signs which advertise the availability of restrooms, telephone, accessibility to people with disabilities, or similar public conveniences. - B. Includes signs which advertise meeting times and places of nonprofit service or charitable clubs and organizations. - C. Includes the following types of signs at business, commercial, or industrial premises. - a.
+Those which indicate pedestrian and vehicular traffic control, such as "entrance," "exit," "enter only," "one-way traffic," and graphics painted on paving surfaces, such as arrows and crosswalks. - b.
+Those which are listed in §1-1704, above. - c.
+Those which indicate hours of operation. - d.
+Those which indicate methods of payment, such as "pay with cash," "pay with credit card," credit card logos or symbols. - D. Does not include signs which advertise any commercial establishment, activity, organization, product, good, or any service other than services indicated in §1-1705,1.C.b., §1-1705,1.C.c., and §1-1705,1.C.d. above. - 2.
+Trespassing Signs - 3.
+Real Estate Signs, small residential advertisement style only, as specified in §1-1706. - 4.
+Major Home Occupation Signs. - 5.
+Agricultural Signs. - 6.
+Traffic Signs officially erected by the Commonwealth of Pennsylvania or New London Township. - 7.
+Temporary roadwork signs that warn or provide notice.
+These signs may be erected by the Commonwealth of Pennsylvania, New London Township, a contractor possessing a valid Township road or highway occupancy permit for the work, or a contractor specifically authorized by the Township. - 8.
+Non-professional signs with a 72-hour removal limit only.
+Any other temporary signs, as per §1-1707, shall require a permit in accordance with the terms of §1-1710. - 9.
+Temporary duration professional signs that are no larger than 6 square feet in area.